marcusamatos/jvslayout/README.md

 JvsLayout
 =========

-Version 0.0.1 created by Marcus Matos.

 ## Introduction

-JvsLayout provides a suite of classes to layout management.
+JvsLayout provides a suite of classes to ZF2 MVC application layout.

 ## Requirements

-* Zend Framework 2
+* Zend Framework 2 MVC Application

 ## Instalation

-Simply clone this project into your `./vendor/` directory and enable it in your `./config/application.config.php` file.
+Add `"marcusamatos/jvslayout": "0.*"` to composer.json and update

 ## Provided Classes

 1. JvsLayout\EventListener\LayoutRouteListener

-## 1 - JvsLayout\EventListener\LayoutRouteListener
+### 1 - JvsLayout\EventListener\LayoutRouteListener

 Auto select a layout by matched route name.

-### How it works:
+#### How it works:

 if route == "public" then layout = "layout/public"